545zhou/instant_chat_system/README.md

 This is a simple app to send instant message between users.

-It aslo support emotion icons.
+It aslo support sending emoticons.

 The app has been deployed on: